Quick Research Links

 LLMC Digital is a collection of digitized images of full-text historical and current materials from the U.S. federal and state legislative, executive and judicial branches as well as Canadian materials.
 It consists primarily of legal materials, and includes publications such as the U.S. Statutes at Large, Civil Rights Commission Reports, and U.S. Supreme Court Reports.
 LLMC also includes specialized collections such as Canon Law, Roman Law, British Empire Studies, Native American Law, and an extensive collection of military law materials.

 Oxford English Dictionary - The Oxford English Dictionary is the accepted authority on the evolution of the English language since 1150.
 OED is an historical dictionary, and its entry structure is very different from that of a dictionary of current English.
 In dictionaries of current English, in which only present day definitions are covered, the most common meanings are described first.
 For each word in the OED, both online and in print, the various groupings of meanings are dealt with in chronological order according to the quotation evidence.
-Thus, it traces the usage of words through quotations from a wide range international English language sources, from classic literature and specialist periodicals to film scripts and cookery books.
+Thus, it traces the usage of words through quotations from a wide range of international English language sources, from classic literature and specialist periodicals to film scripts and cookery books.
 Search tip: When you have the entry for a word, at the top of the page there are buttons for pronunciation, spellings, etymology, quotations and date charts.

 PACER provides access to case and docket information for Federal Appellate, District and Bankruptcy courts.
 Password protected.
+Note: Bloomberg Law contains Docket information and Litigation Analysis.

 Collection of over 300 peer reviewed journals in the social sciences and humanities.